apache/spark/docs/configuration.md

   <td>0.3</td>
   <td>
     Fraction of Java heap to use for aggregation and cogroups during shuffles, if
-    <code>spark.shuffle.externalSorting</code> is enabled.
+    <code>spark.shuffle.external</code> is true.
 At any given time, the collective size of
     all in-memory maps used for shuffles is bounded by this limit, beyond which the contents will begin to spill to disk.
 If spills are often, consider increasing this value at the expense of
     <code>spark.storage.memoryFraction</code>.